yola/djstopie/README.md

 djstopie requires an intiger of the `LAST_SUPPORTED_BROWSER` to be configured in the projets `settings.py` file.
-In addition it also requires an `UNSUPPORTED_URL` to be configures; these urls are used to redirect the user to a custom error page.
+In addition it also requires an `UNSUPPORTED_URL` to be configured; this url is used to redirect the user to a custom error page.

 Here is an example of a configured `setting.py` file: